Linear perturbations spectra for dynamical dark energy inspired by modified gravity: Generic EoS for modified gravity

-where $\nu (z) = 2\pi/(\sqrt{\eta}z+1)^{1/2}$ and $w_b=0.03$, $\eta=6$, $\alpha=1$ are chosen appropriately.
-We consider this \textit{shift} on the cosine function argument in order to study solely the periodic phase and avoid any divergence in the observable redshifts.
-For $p$ we consider $p=11$ for the background analysis since it can reproduce the Exponential model and, according to the current astrophysical data, it converges faster in comparison to the other two models.
-For the linear perturbations, we consider three values $p=\{4,5,11\}$, which are the cosmological viable cases.
-Notice that, according to the original JJE parametrisation (\ref{eq:JJE}), the values considered for the free parameters correspond to the numerical solutions that reproduce the three possible cosmological models derived from modified gravity.
+To be consistent with the solar observations, we have set $w_b=0.03$, $\alpha=1$, $\eta=6$ according to the values for each $f(R)$ model given in \cite{Hu:2007nk,Linder:2009jz,Odintsov:2017qif}.
+We consider $p=11$ for the background analysis since it can reproduce the Exponential model and, according to the current astrophysical data, it converges faster in comparison to the other two models.
+For the linear perturbations, we consider three values $p=\{4,5,11\}$, which are in agreement with the cosmological viable cases \cite{Jaime:2018ftn}.
+Notice that, according to the original JJE parametrization (\ref{eq:JJE}), these values for $p$ correspond to the numerical solutions that reproduce the three possible cosmological models derived from modified gravity.